 The veracity of person-related verbal information is often questionable.
-This has lately been a prominent observation in public communication, where we encounter gossip, rumours, and news from sources of varying reliability on a daily basis.
+This has lately been a prominent observation in public communication, where people encounter gossip, rumours, and news from sources of varying reliability on a daily basis.
 As yet, little is known about how verbally communicated information of questionable reliability affects us.
-The goal of the present study was to investigate how we consider the lack of reliability when we subjectively judge persons as negative, neutral or positive based on verbal information about their immoral or moral social behavior.
+The goal of the present study was to investigate how one considers the lack of reliability when one subjectively judges persons as negative, neutral or positive based on verbal information about their immoral or moral social behavior.

-How we perceive, judge, and interact with other people is strongly influenced by what we know about them.
-Even abstract and verbally transmitted information concerning their good or bad social behavior can affect how we judge others (Bliss-Moreau, Barrett, & Wright, 2008; Goodwin, Piazza, & Rozin, 2014), how we perceive their faces or facial expressions (Abdel Rahman, 2011; Luo, Wang, Dzhelyova, Huang, & Mo, 2016; Suess, Rabovsky, & Abdel Rahman, 2015; Wieser et al., 2014; Xu, Li, Diao, Fan, & Yang, 2016), and may even affect whether we see their faces in the first place (Anderson, Siegel, Bliss-Moreau, & Barrett, 2011; but see Rabovsky, Stein, & Abdel Rahman, 2016; Stein, Grubb, Bertrand, Suh, & Verosky, 2017).
+How people perceive, judge, and interact with others is strongly influenced by what they know about them.
+Even abstract and verbally transmitted information concerning good or bad social behavior can affect how they judge others (Bliss-Moreau, Barrett, & Wright, 2008; Goodwin, Piazza, & Rozin, 2014), how they perceive others' faces or facial expressions (Abdel Rahman, 2011; Luo, Wang, Dzhelyova, Huang, & Mo, 2016; Suess, Rabovsky, & Abdel Rahman, 2015; Wieser et al., 2014; Xu, Li, Diao, Fan, & Yang, 2016), and may even affect whether they see others' faces in the first place (Anderson, Siegel, Bliss-Moreau, & Barrett, 2011; but see Rabovsky, Stein, & Abdel Rahman, 2016; Stein, Grubb, Bertrand, Suh, & Verosky, 2017).
 Here we consider one factor that may influence the potency of social-emotional information to modulate person evaluations: the verbally marked trustworthiness of the information.
 We did so by adding qualifiers like "allegedly", "supposedly", or "people say" to person-related information, expressions often encountered during gossip-laden conversations and typically used to express doubt concerning the veracity of the information, for example in legal or journalistic contexts.

 Via associations with affective person knowledge, faces gain intrinsic emotional relevance, leading to motivated attention at perceptual and post-perceptual evaluative processing stages (e.g., Abdel Rahman, 2011; Sabatinelli, Keil, Frank, & Lang, 2013).
-In event-related brain potentials (ERPs) derived from the EEG high-level evaluation is reflected in an enhanced late positivity at about 400 to 600 ms over centro-parietal regions (late positive potential, LPP; Schupp, Junghöfer, Weike, & Hamm, 2003; Schacht & Sommer, 2009).
+In event-related brain potentials (ERPs) derived from the EEG1, high-level evaluation is reflected in an enhanced late positivity at about 400 to 600 ms over centro-parietal regions (late positive potential [LPP]; Schupp, Junghöfer, Weike, & Hamm, 2003; Schacht & Sommer, 2009).
 At earlier stages, affective information may induce an enhanced early posterior negativity (EPN) at about 200 to 300 ms at occipito-temporal sites related to fast and reflexive perception-related processes (Schupp et al., 2003).